 If I ask you to differentiate your customer from your user, will you be able to do that?
 If not, then you might want to look into this post.
-There is a thin line which separates a customer from a user.
-Many of the Marketer think of these two terms as identical; they refer them as synonyms.
+There is a thin line that separates a customer from a user.
+Many Marketers think of these two terms as identical; they refer to them as synonyms.
 But trust me that can be the gravest mistake a marketer can make.
-Obviously, both the terms have reasonable disguising factor stringed with them, but you should be able to separate them in terms of semantics and also practice.
+Obviously, both the terms have reasonable disguising factors stringed with them, but you should be able to separate them in terms of semantics and also practice.
 This also applies to user engagement strategy and customer engagement strategy.

 Understanding of User Engagement & Customer Engagement.

 Let us first understand individually, the meaning of User & Customer.

 A user is someone who browses your message.
 You can only assume that this user might be interested in the product or service you are offering.
 Or he is just checking out your website through some flyer you published the previous week, maybe glancing at your social ad, or just some friend of his told him about your website.
 The bottom line is this user could be anyone who might never purchase anything from you, but there are chances that they might.
 However, for a blogger, the User is the same as a customer if he/she subscribes to his blog.

 A customer, on the other hand, is someone who actually buys from you.
 Someone who is giving you cash for something you offer.
 Someone who has a genuine need for your product or service.
 If someone has no interest in your product or service, he will never purchase anything from you and hence, definitely not your customer.
 Remember, no one in the business can say that, “Everyone is my customer” it’s quite unreal if they say that.
 For a customer, you can say that ‘you know the person’ as you will be having his email id and phone number.

 So, in summary, we can say that a customer is a refined segment of your user.